NischalPanthi/Syllabus_revision/README.md

 1) Install node 17.9.1 and mongodb 5.0.18( also install mogodb compass)
-2) Run npm i in both backend and frontend terminal 3)Create .env file in backend folder and save this
+2) Run npm i in both backend and frontend terminal
+3) Create .env file in backend folder and save this

 JWT_SEC=adhbsafashfbfs (random letters)